Mayor tells right-wing group to leave Quebec City; says they won popularity contest

 He nonetheless told La Meute to protest elsewhere.

-“Their world doesn’t interest us,” he told reporters a day after anti-immigration protesters marched through Quebec City’s streets, denouncing what they say is a too-charitable refugee and immigration policy by the federal and Quebec governments.
+“Their world doesn’t interest us,” he told reporters a day after members of the group marched to denounce what they say is a too-charitable refugee and immigration policy by the federal and Quebec governments.

 “They say they are non-violent.
 Let them tell us who they are, what they want, and take away all ambiguity from their message.
 Why do they have to look like a private militia?”